tmoens/tennis-canada-stats-server/README.md

 #### Match Competitiveness Report (generateMatchCompetitivenessReport)
 #### Purpose
-This is a report that lists the match history in the stats database.
+This is a report that lists the match history in the statistics database.
 Each match is augmented with a "competitiveness" level which is a number indicating that a match was somewhere between very competitive (e.g. 7-6, 6-7, 7-6) and not at all competitive (e.g. 6-0, 6-0).